California’s Largest Burrowing Owl Population Is in Rapid Decline

 BUOWtrio

-from a script developed in 1995 when they released a staff report to aid developers and consultants involved with projects and developments that “may affect burrowing owl habitat.”
+from a script developed in 1995 when they released a staff report to aid developers and consultants involved with projects and developments that “may affect habitat.”
 That was over sixteen years ago!
 These unwise practices fly in the face of their own suppressed report, Guidance for Burrowing Owl Conservation, dated April 14, 2008, that was leaked by us but never released to the public.

 The current CDFG practices allow, and commonly use, exclusion of owls from their burrows during the non-breeding season, supposedly as a method to avoid “take.”
 The definition of “take” includes to harass, harm, hunt, shoot, wound, kill, trap, capture, or collect, or attempt to engage in any such conduct.
 A notable component of this definition is the definition of “harm.”
 “Harm” in the definition of “take” means an act that actually kills or injures protected wildlife.
 Such acts may include significant habitat modification or degradation where it actually kills or injures wildlife by significantly impairing essential behavior patterns, including breeding, feeding, or sheltering2.